Issue payslips to employees

 The EPonline service, the MOM’s online system for application for employment permits in Singapore has also recently put out the following notice regarding work permit applications for Physiotherapists, Occupational Therapists and Speech Therapists ”From 17 December 2015, all work pass applications for Physiotherapists, Occupational Therapists and Speech Therapists must be supported by a Practising Certificate from the Allied Health Professions Council (AHPC).
 Candidates will therefore need to register with AHPC before their work pass application is submitted.”

-Healy Consultants Group PLC has 10+ years of working with MOM for work permit application and are happy to help you apply for a visa in conjunction with company set up and bank opening services here in Singapore.
+Healy Consultants Group has 10+ years of working with MOM for work permit application and are happy to help you apply for a visa in conjunction with company set up and bank opening services here in Singapore.
 To speak to one of our client engagement officers, please contact us at